FunctionalGeneControl/ABCC/README.md

 # Activity-By-Captured-Contact (ABCC)

-ABCC (also known is a CHiC-ABC) is a computational model for predicting the effects of enhancers on gene expression based on chromatin activity information and chromosomal contact data from high-resolution Promoter Capture Hi-C. It is an modification of the Activity-By-Contact (ABC) model developed by Jesse Engreitz's lab [1] [2] that uses Hi-C data as a source of chromosomal contact information.
+ABCC (also known as CHiC-ABC) is a computational model for predicting the effects of enhancers on gene expression based on chromatin activity information and chromosomal contact data from high-resolution Promoter Capture Hi-C (PCHi-C).
+It is an modification of the Activity-By-Contact (ABC) model developed by Jesse Engreitz's lab [1] [2] that uses Hi-C data as a source of chromosomal contact information.

 Promoter Capture Hi-C (PCHi-C) is a method of enriching Hi-C libraries for contacts involving (at least on one end) gene promoters using hybridisation probes.
 Please see Freire-Pritchett et al. [1] for information about PCHi-C and its analysis  tools.